 Atelihai, my name is Edward Allen (he/him) and I am Kablunangajuk; a person of blended Inuit and settler ancestry who identifies locolineally with Nunatsiavummiut.
 I am currently a visitor on the ancestral homelands of the Beotuk, where I draw on early, located values in negotiating my privileged semblances and personal complicities.
 I am interested in wellness as a function of the relationships that Nunatsiavummiut have with the Land and, as a student in Department of Geography at Memorial University and member of CLEAR.

-Dr. Charles Mather (settler, he/him) is professor in the Department of Geography at Memorial University.
+(settler, he/him) Dr. Mather is professor in the Department of Geography at Memorial University.
 He is currently working on the environmental politics of Atlantic salmon conservation in Newfoundland, and is co-lead of a research module on social license and aquaculture funded through the Ocean Frontier Institute (OFI).
 CLEAR members are playing a key role in directing the environmental work associated with the OFI module on social license and aquaculture.